EricFecteau/rust-data-analysis/src/3_transformation/5_joins.md

 === Rust 3_5_1_joins block_6
 ```

-This gives us a longitudinal cohort, keeping the population from the first dataset (january):
+This gives us a longitudinal cohort, keeping the population from the first dataset:

 ```
 shape: (150_000, 6)